Guidelines for nitrous oxide sedation

 Our course offers offer you and your practice the opportunity to get to know the subject of nitrous oxide sedation and to take a sniff from our training portfolio by participating in an introductory course, as well as the opportunity to take part in a complete training course and thus obtain your certification for sedation with nitrous oxide.

-With our daily courses on nitrous oxide sedation specialists, we take special care that the entire team is trained in addition to the practitioner.
+With our one-day courses to become a laughing gas sedation specialist, we make sure that the entire team is trained in addition to the practitioner.
 "Only when the entire team has understood the advantages of nitrous oxide sedation will it be perfectly integrated into the treatment process."
-According to our managing director Fabian Baldus.
-The team is pleased that a high-quality advanced training for a new treatment method is appreciated.
+So our managing director Fabian Baldus.
+The team is pleased that the high-quality training on a new treatment method is valued.

 Book your advanced training as a certified nitrous oxide user!